dimaweber/datasciencecoursera/Readme.md

 After running this script, you will get two data frames called output and summary.
 Also those data frames will be stored in current working dirrectory as 'output.txt' and 'summary.txt'

+Also, this script requires reshape2 library, so before running it, you should install this library with install.packages('reshape2')

 ## Code book

 * activity -- activity name (one of walking, walking upstraits, walking downstraits, sitting, standing, laying)